 Attention is now turning to the Varroa mite itself, and it looks like tinkering with the Varroa genome will give us the answers we are looking for.

 3. If you feed your bees, you are encouraging unfit bees to add their weak genes to the bee population.
-If you feed them sugar water, you are feeding them an unnatural substance they never feed on in Nature.
+If you feed them sugar water, you are feeding them an unnatural substance that will make them sick, a food they never feed on in Nature.

 I too agree that bees should be able to feed themselves.
 And in many places they can still do that.
 But those places are shrinking, and thanks to Varroa pressure, even places that used to host feral honey bee colonies have seen them die out, unable to overwinter in ranges that used to support them.